 Many women have delivered their babies vaginally, even with more than one prior cesarean.
 A vaginal birth after multiple cesareans, for many woman, may be a low risk option.
 It is important that a woman is well-educated and informed before making the choice to VBAC after multiple cesareans.
 You should discuss this risks, benefits, and alternatives with your healthcare practitioner.

 Help!
 My hospital has a VBAC ban.
 What can I do?

 Who is a good candidate for a VBAC?

-Each and every pregnancy is different and it is important for women to evaluate their own situation carefully with the assistance and guidance of a trusted caregiver.
-Although there are some specific definitions set in place by organizations such as ACOG defining who is and isn’t considered a “good candidate” for a trial of labor after cesarean, it should be determined based on each woman’s specific circumstances whether or not a VBAC is the best option.
-You should discuss VBAC with your healthcare practitioner.
+Every pregnancy is different and it is important to evaluate your situation carefully with a trusted healthcare provider.
+Although there are some specific definitions set in place by organizations such as ACOG defining who is and isn’t considered a “good candidate” for a trial of labor after cesarean, they also recommend evaluating individual circumstances with your healthcare provider.

-When discussing a VBAC, the primary concern of any individual is that of uterine rupture.
-Uterine rupture occurs when a separation of the uterine wall occurs at the scar of the previous cesarean.
-Uterine rupture can be life-threatening and serious, however, the risk of uterine rupture occurring is very rare, affecting less than 1% of women who attempt a VBAC.
-After a woman has had a VBAC, her risk of uterine rupture decreases more with each vaginal delivery.
+When discussing a VBAC, uterine rupture is a specific risk that is typically mentioned.
+Uterine rupture occurs with a separation of the uterine wall.
+Uterine rupture can be life-threatening and serious, however, the risk of uterine rupture occurring is very rare, affecting less than 1% of those laboring after cesarean with a low transverse incision.
+Studies show the risk of uterine rupture decreases with each VBAC.

 What is a VBAC?

 As the meaning behind the acronym implies, a VBAC is a vaginal birth after a prior cesarean.
-A woman who has had a VBAC was able to deliver her baby vaginally without surgical intervention, even with a prior cesarean.
-Many women who attempt a VBAC will go on to have their babies vaginally.
+Many people that labor after cesarean will go on to have their babies vaginally (VBAC).